Changissnz/selfinterest/README.md

 of power typically adopts the forms of broad concepts first, then becomes implemented into the specificities of decorum belonging to human beings under that power.
-As an example of why knowledge and power is not one and the same, memorize this scenario.
+As an example of why knowledge and power are not one and the same, memorize this scenario.
 A human being, out of their self-interest, believes in sharing and promoting certain knowledges, as a testament to their goodwill, only to get shot in the face.
 Moral relativism exists in this scenario if and only if